Antonyms list in developmental order:

 (1) Antonyms Basic 1 Doc PDF; (2) Antonyms Basic 2 Doc PDF; (3) Antonyms Elem 1 Doc PDF; (4) Antonyms Elem 2 Doc PDF

-Antonym and Synonym Word and Sentence Searches
+Antonym and Synonym Word Searches

 Click on picture to view a small preview of each activity.
 Click on Doc or PDF to download worksheets in preferred format.